Children’s Mercy helping research COVID vaccines for kids 5 and younger

-KANSAS CITY, Mo (FOX4KC) — Parents and doctors are awaiting answers from the U.S. Food and Drug Administration on whether a third COVID-19 vaccine is safe for children five and younger.
+KANSAS CITY, Mo.
+(WDAF) — Parents and doctors are awaiting answers from the U.S. Food and Drug Administration on whether a third COVID-19 vaccine is safe for children five and younger.

 According to top doctors at Children’s Mercy Hospital, the results Pfizer submitted from its clinical trials revealed that two doses didn’t create a strong enough immune response in some children, which has led to talks of a third dose.